 Snoring is a Red Flag

-Unfortunately, if you’re suffering from obstructive sleep apnea, feeling tired might be the least of your worries.
+Unfortunately, if you’re suffering from obstructive sleep apnoea, feeling tired might be the least of your worries.
 There are a host of associated health problems that come hand in hand with the disorder.

 That panic mode that your brain enters when you stop breathing?
 That results in high blood pressure that is still measurable in the body even during the day, when you’ve been breathing normally for hours.
 High blood pressure, also known as hypertension, does long-term damage to your arteries and heart.
 This includes increasing your risk of heart disease and stroke.

-Sleep apnea has also been linked to vision loss, osteoporosis, decreased libido, and even mental health issues like depression.
+Sleep apnoea has also been linked to vision loss, osteoporosis, decreased libido, and even mental health issues like depression.
 The effects on the body are far-reaching and extremely dangerous.
-And the longer you suffer from untreated sleep apnea, the more danger your body is in.
+And the longer you suffer from untreated sleep apnoea, the more danger your body is in.

 And that tired feeling?
 Even that might be a cause for worry.
-People with sleep apnea are more likely to fall asleep at the wheel due to their poor sleep.
+People with sleep apnoea are more likely to fall asleep at the wheel due to their poor sleep.

 How Can Your Dentist Help?